Integrating LiteLLM with Pangea AI Guard

 Set up environment variables

-Export the Pangea AI Guard API token and base URL as environment variables:
+Export the AIDR token and base URL as environment variables, along with the provider API key:

 export PANGEA_AI_GUARD_TOKEN="pts_5i47n5...m2zbdt"